 The Lingiari Foundation was established in 2001 to promote the advancement of reconciliation between Indigenous and non-Indigenous Australians.
 Patrick Dodson has been the Chair of the Foundation since it was established.

 ERC Indigenous Programs - Let's Talk Immersion Programs

-ERC's "Let's Talk" cross-cultural immersion programs within Indigenous communities in rural NSW are based on a philosophy of experiential learning and critical social analysis.
+ERC's "Let's Talk" cross-cultural immersion programs within Aboriginal communities in rural NSW are based on a philosophy of experiential learning and critical social analysis.

 Through grass roots experience groups build relationships and are energised to take an active, creative role in shaping a peaceful and cohesive society now and in the future.